 The Data Protection Regulation gives us a number of different conditions to allow us to process your personal information lawfully.
 We’ll only use your information when one of those conditions has been satisfied.
 We will only use your personal information for the purpose for which we collected it which is:

 To enable you to participate in a prize draw.

 To fulfil your request to enter our prize draw, our lawful basis for processing the information you give us is consent because you have opted in to enter the prize draw.

-Under certain circumstances, you have rights under data protection laws in relation to your personal data including the right to receive a copy of the personal data we hold about you, that inaccurate personal information is corrected, that your personal information be deleted, processing restricted, a copy of your information be provided in a format that allows for easy transfer and the right to make a complaint at any time to the Information Commissioner’s Office, the UK supervisory authority for data protection issues (www.ico.org.uk).
+Under certain circumstances, you have rights under data protection laws in relation to your personal information including the right to receive a copy of the personal information we hold about you, that inaccurate personal information is corrected, that your personal information be deleted, processing restricted, a copy of your information be provided in a format that allows for easy transfer and the right to make a complaint at any time to the Information Commissioner’s Office, the UK supervisory authority for data protection issues (www.ico.org.uk).